In honor of Mother’s Day, I wanted to reflect on what I have learned from travelling with my mother.

 Now keep in mind, she speaks Arabic pretty well.
 Even though she was raised in the States, she lived for over 12 years in the Middle East.
 Since she doesn’t live in the Middle East anymore, she was taking full advantage of her time in Dubai to practice.

 Towards the end of the trip, we were at a store.
 She started to speak in Arabic to the guy behind the counter, and his jaw just dropped.
 He simply could not fathom how a woman from the States could speak Arabic so fluently.
+I can’t even explain it myself.
+It was amazing.
+I had better start thinking about taking some Arabic lessons in Manchester or somewhere in my area so I could have the same level of conversations should we return.
+At least I might be able to speak with the guy behind the counter like my mum is now.
 He looked at her, and she explained that I was half-Lebanese.
 Then he looked at me.
 I shrugged, “I got nothing.”
 My Arabic skills were and are minimal.
 He looked at her again and his mind was blown.
 He called other people in the store over to meet her.

 She was having her moment.